 If you're anything like us, you love switching your holiday theme from year to year.
 And (psst!) this year, The Twelve Days of Christmas is the party theme.
 Create holiday cards, decorations, foods and even gifts that match this familiar and well-loved song.
 Let's get started with a few simple ideas.

-Twelve Days; Twelve SymbolsThe "twelve days of Christmas"were celebrated in centuries gone by beginning on Christmas Day (Dec.
-25) and ending at the Feast of the Epiphany (Jan.
-5).
-The only thing left of that ancient tradition I is the popular Christmas Carol.
+Twelve Days; Twelve SymbolsThe "twelve days of Christmas" were celebrated in centuries gone by beginning on Christmas Day (December 25) and ending at the Feast of the Epiphany (January 6).
+While most people in modern times don't celebrate these traditional 12 days, the classic Christmas carol endures and remains a popular symbol of the Christmas holiday.
 Some interpretations equate each "gift" in the song as a symbol for love, God, family and for Christmas Day itself, but most people simply enjoy the song for the fun of trying to remember each line!

 If you have an exceptional memory, you may already know them all.
 The idea of giving "lords a leaping" may seem, well, a little dated.
 If you're curious about the origins of the gifts, here is some history of The Twelve Days of Christmas .
 In the meantime, here's a quick refresher: